d-morrison/IntroStatActivities/08-inference-2cat_test.rmd

 \newpage

-## Activity:  Winter Sports Helmet Use and Head Injuries - Testing
+## Activity:  Winter Sports Helmet Use and Head Injuries --- Testing

 \setstretch{1}

 ### Learning objectives

-* Write out the null and alternative hypotheses for two categorical variables.
+* Given a research question involving two categorical variables, construct the null and alternative hypotheses in words and using appropriate statistical symbols.

-* Assess the conditions to use the standard normal distribution for a difference in proportions.
+* Assess the conditions to use the normal distribution model for a difference in proportions.

-* Calculate the Z test statistic for the difference in proportions.
+* Calculate the Z test statistic for a difference in proportions.

-* Find the p-value and assess the strength of evidence.
+* Find, interpret, and evaluate the p-value for a theory-based hypothesis test for a difference in proportions.

 ### Terminology review
 In this week's in-class activity, we will use theory-based methods to analyze two categorical variables.
 Some terms covered in this activity are: